Aetopia/NVIDIA-Driver-Downloader/README.md

 3. `--unpack <Driver File>` | Unpack only the display driver from a driver package.
 4. `--studio` | Set the driver type to Studio.
 (Default: Game Ready)
 5. `--standard` | Set the driver type to Standard.
 (Default: DCH)
-5. `--dir <Directory>` | Specify the output directory.
+6. `--dir <Directory>` | Specify the output directory.
+`--dir` | Set the output directory to the current working directory.
-6. `--update` | Check if the installed NVIDIA driver is outdated or not.
+7. `--update` | Check if the installed NVIDIA driver is outdated or not.
-7. `--minimal` | Debloat a driver package as soon as its downloaded.
+8. `--minimal` | Debloat a driver package as soon as its downloaded.

 # Releases
 **Find pre-compiled binaries here:**